mermaidpurse/wrapsher/docs/decisions.md

          _wsh_result="int:$((${_wshi#int:} ${_wshk#string:} ${_wshj#int:}))"
                           ^-- SC1102 (error): Shells disambiguate $(( differently or not at all.
 For $(command substitution), add space after $( .
 For $((arithmetics)), fix parsing errors.
         ```
-    - It may be a good idea to do the arithmetic substitution differently, that should be easy enough
+    - It may be a good idea to do the arithmetic substitution
+      differently, that should be easy enough
     - shellcheck reports many unreachable lines, configure out
     - It would probably be a big pain if there's some problem with
       reading literals the way I am with `read` and the here-documents
       with the start and end markers, and being able to use `$'\n'` in
       stripping the end marker.
 It's otherwise very difficult to read
       string literals safely and preserve characters like trailing
       newlines, etc., exactly.
-I'm really trying to avoid an encoding
+I'm really _really_ trying to avoid an
-      scheme for strings.
+      encoding scheme for strings.

 ## Future Ideas

 Things I like in various languages that would be nice to incorporate (someday?):

-- Set/array/list comprehensions
+- Set/array/list comprehensions: I do love a comprehension

 `[ x: y | x <- all_things; y <- iter() ]`